JoannaMacDev/JoannaMacDev.github.io/_posts/2017-05-02-Observers-Event-And-Closures-Part-3.md

   1. It takes a closure as parameter to the initialiser and holds a reference to it
   2. The invoke(sender:_args:_) method does what it says on the tin and invokes the closure
-  3. It implements Equatable by using the === operator to compare two references the the class based on their identity
+  3. It implements Equatable by using the === operator to compare two references of the class based on their identity

 ### The Event